avellnutz/avellnutz/README.md

 <!-- i have no idea what to write, and it's painfully obvious. -->
-### hello, i am ava!  i am 14 and i'm also new to all of this.  im here for fun and i hope to do some new things!
+### hello, i am ava!  i am 14 and i'm new to all of this.  im here for fun and i hope to do some things!
-*things i enjoy:*
+**things i enjoy:**
 - math memes
 - discord
 - engineering